 Expert Review on How to Lose 1 kg in a week

-Achieving a weight loss of 1kg per week is often seen as an ambitious goal that requires careful consideration and planning.
+According to Dr Waseem, who is a doctor in practise and a certified dietician says that achieving a weight loss of 1kg per week is often seen as an ambitious goal that requires careful consideration and planning.
 While it is possible to achieve this, it’s essential to approach it cautiously and prioritise health and sustainability.
 Nutrient deficiencies are a common risk associated with drastic calorie reduction, compromising overall health and well-being.

+Consultation with a healthcare professional is recommended before embarking on any weight loss journey, especially if significant changes to diet or exercise are planned.
 Emphasise whole, unprocessed foods to ensure adequate nutrient intake and support long-term health and well-being.
 Losing 1kg per week is achievable with a balanced approach prioritising gradual progress and sustainable lifestyle changes.
 Individuals can achieve their weight loss goals safely and effectively by focusing on a healthy diet, regular exercise, and consulting with healthcare professionals as needed.

 References